HPAC/ReLAPACK/README.md

 Testing
 -------
 ReLAPACK's test suite compares its routines numerically with LAPACK's counterparts.
-To set up the tests (located int `test/`) you need to specify link flags for BLAS and LAPACK (version 3.5.0 or newer) in `make.inc`; then `make test` runs the tests.
+To set up the tests (located in `test/`) you need to specify link flags for BLAS and LAPACK (version 3.5.0 or newer) in `make.inc`; then `make test` runs the tests.
 For details on the performed tests, see [test/README.md](test/README.md).